CyrilCermak/modular_architecture_on_ios/README.md

         loaded.
     -   Library can perform some cleanup tasks when it is closed (`dlclose`).
+    -   Potentially faster app start time as if a library is linked lazily, and opened in the runtime.
+    -   Mergeable libraries, Xcode 15 feature could be used to combine all dynamic libraries into a single framework leveraging the best from the both worlds.
+    -   Hard separation of the codebase improves the compile time of the application.
 -   **CONS**
+    -   Slower app launch as each dynamic library must be opened, and loaded to memory separately.
+At the very worst case, a library can run some computational difficult algorithm on the dlopen initialiser which could slow the start up time even further.\
     -   The target must copy all dynamic libraries else the app crashes on the start or during runtime with `dyld library not found`.
     -   The overall size of the binary is bigger than the static one as